charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 ## Turn it in

-Put your work in a branch called **Final** in a folder called **SolarVoyager**.
+Put your work in a branch called **Final** in a folder called **SolarExplorer**.
 If you do anything else other than this, please spell it out carefully when you turn in the Final.
 I will **take off points** and will likely ask you to re-submit if I don't immediately know where to look for final.

 Submit the URL of your program running on Heroku.